 Andrew is a commercial litigation lawyer based at our Blackburn office.
 Having specialised in commercial litigation for over 10 years he handles a broad range of disputes for businesses, including those arising from corporate transactions, boardroom and shareholder disputes, civil fraud, insolvency, education law, energy sector disputes and professional negligence cases such as claims against solicitors.
-Andrew is highlighted in legal industry guide 'The Legal 500' as a key individual in the legal sector as a 'next generation lawyer'.
+Andrew is highlighted in legal industry guide 'The Legal 500' as a key individual in the legal sector as a 'rising star'.
 Andrew is an Associate Member of the Chartered Institute of Arbitrators (CIArb)

 As a specialist in commercial disputes, Andrew acts for business ranging from SMEs through to large multi-nationals and has experience in handling international cases.
 Some recent examples of Andrew’s cases include:

 - Settling a claim arising out of the purchase of a Midlands distribution company for a multi-national US business